ECFMG Certification Cost

 ERAS charges on a per-application basis within each specialty.
 The 2025 fee structure charges $11 for the first 30 applications and $30 per application beyond 30.
 An IMG who applies to 100 programs pays:

-| Applications | Cost | Notes |
+| Applications | Notes | Cost |

 |---|---|---|

-| First 30 applications | $330 | |
+| First 30 applications | $11 per application | $330 |

-| Applications 31β100 (70 additional) | $30 each | $2,100 |
+| Applications 31β100 (70 additional) | $30 per application | $2,100 |

-| 100 applications total | $2,430 |
+| 100 applications total | $2,430 | |

 If 40 of those 100 applications go to programs that will filter out an IMG at initial screen β based on visa restrictions, Step score thresholds, or graduation year cutoffs β that IMG has spent $1,200 in wasted ERAS fees before a single program reads their personal statement.

 IMGPrep’s Customized Residency Program Lists identify programs where your application is statistically competitive based on your visa status, Step scores, graduation year, and US clinical experience.
-Applying to 60 targeted programs instead of 100 broad ones does not just save you $1,200 in ERAS fees β it concentrates your effort and personalization on the programs where you actually have a chance.
+Applying to 60 targeted programs instead of 100 broad ones does not just save you $1,200 in ERAS fees β it concentrates your effort on the programs where you actually have a chance.

-The IMGs who minimize their total spend are the ones who passed their exams on the first attempt, applied to the right Pathway, started credential verification early enough to avoid missing a match cycle, and selected programs strategically enough to avoid wasting ERAS fees on applications that were never going to pass initial screen.
+The IMGs who minimize their total spend are the ones who passed exams on the first attempt, applied to the right Pathway, started credential verification early enough to avoid missing a match cycle, and selected programs strategically enough to avoid wasting ERAS fees on applications that were never going to pass initial screen.